Margin Strategy

 Notes on implementation:

-• Pricing Strategies that use Customer Name or Customer ID matching are case-sensitive.
-As such, capitalization should also be taken under consideration when configuring these integrations.
+Pricing Strategies that use Customer Name or Customer ID matching are not case-sensitive.

 Start Buy Strategy

 This is the default option for book now.
-This simply takes the "Start Buy" price of a load and offers that all-in rate for carriers enabled for book now with a matching smart rule.
+This simply takes the "Start Buy" price of a load and offers that all-in rate for carriers enabled for book now.

 Fixed Margin Strategy